abackstrom/literally.pictures/index.md

 * Converts `text/markdown` documents
 * Will also convert `text/plain` documents if the path ends in `.md`

+What do I even like about this dumb page?
+It's less daunting than creating a new blog post.
+It's less public than Twitter, so essentially no pressure.

   [1]: https://github.com/abackstrom/markdown-preview
   [2]: https://github.com/borismus/markdown-preview